 Clicking on the gear icon in the event section will open the events configuration menu.
 In this menu you may remove a list of events or do so one-by-one.
 By clicking on a particular event you may change the event name or label the sum, count, and other event properties.

 For more information about how to capture and send events to the Countly server, see this Events article.

 Managing and Monitoring Applications, the System, and Users

 Countly provides a user interface to manage and monitor applications, the system, and users.
 Most of these functionalities comes from plugins, and some of the plugins may be disabled as Countly is installed.
 In this case, go to

 Plugins and choose the plugins you would like to enable.
 The corresponding plugin will then be enabled in less than 10 seconds.

 For more information about plugins, see this page.

-Applications can be managed by global users (more information later).
-To add a web, mobile or desktop application, follow the steps below:
+Applications may be managed by global users.
+To add a web, mobile, or desktop applications, follow the steps below:

 - Go to